google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 ### Active mixed content

 Active mixed content poses a greater threat than passive.
-An attacker can intercept and rewrite active content thereby taking full control of your page or even your entire website.
+An attacker can intercept and rewrite active content, thereby taking full control of your page or even your entire website.
 This allows the attacker to change anything about the page, including displaying entirely different content, stealing user passwords or other login credentials, stealing user session cookies, or redirecting the